pvcraven/2017_web_security/source/known_vulnerabilities/known_vulnerabilities.rst

 done to tighten security on applications being actively developed by other security experts.
 The experts can find common issues that have been discovered by their like-minded peers, then implement the solutions into their own application.

-Listed below are different web applications and their vulnerabilities.
-No software has been proven to be airtight, and vulnerabilities are being released every day to help combat mischievous attackers.
-These applications can be developed by anywhere from small, upcoming businesses to software powerhouses.
-Here is a list of applications that are known to have vulnerabilities, including information on how to combat the vulnerability.
+That being said, no software has been proven to be airtight, and vulnerabilities are being released every day to help combat mischievous attackers.
+These applications can be developed by anyone from small, upcoming businesses to software powerhouses.
+Below are two applications that are known to have vulnerabilities, including information on how to combat them.

 Joomla!
 -------